karyna-volokhatiuk/MandMs-sorting/README.md

 # M&Ms sorter

-M&Ms sorter is a device to sort candies that look loke M&Ms. It can use default colours for sorting or "learn" new ones at the beginning of the sorting process.
+M&Ms sorter is a device to sort candies that look like M&Ms. It can use default colours for sorting or "learn" new ones at the beginning of the sorting process.
 ![sorter](sorter.jpeg)